 Benefits of Taking CBD and THC Together

-Essentially, taking CBD and THC together renders more benefits than taking either cannabinoid by itself.
+Essentially, taking CBD and THC together provides more benefits than taking either cannabinoid by itself.
 Adding CBD to THC reduces its potentially anxiety- and paranoia-inducing properties while increasing its therapeutic benefits.

 A 2011 research review found that using cannabinoids and terpenes in combination may be beneficial for pain, anxiety, inflammation, epilepsy, cancer, and fungal infection [1].